CasparEkroth/DocTell/PRIVACY_POLICY.md

 ---

 ## 6. Security
-Because DocTell processes data only locally, your files remain private and under your control.
-The Developer does not have access to your documents or usage data.
+DocTell is designed so that your PDF documents and their contents remain fully local on your device.

+The Developer cannot access:
+- Your documents
+- Your extracted text
+- Your reading progress
+- Your bookmarks

+Only anonymous analytics or crash information may be processed by Google Firebase.

 ---

 ## 7. Changes to This Privacy Policy
 This Privacy Policy may be updated when new features are added.
-Updates will be published at the same URL as this policy.
+Updates will be published at the same URL as this policy and inside the App when required.

 ---